-As stated above, the Police, the Director of Education/Campus Director are responsible for determining the content of the information released.
+As stated above, the Police, the President are responsible for determining the content of the information released.
 Factors that may be taken into consideration regarding the content are the facts and circumstances known at the time about the emergency, the potential persons affected by the emergency, any appropriate information, safety actions, directions, and if any other information should be disseminated at different points in time.